Should I File Bankruptcy For Medical Expenses?

 If you have any questions about consumer proposals or bankruptcy, or you’re struggling to pay medical bills, we are here to help.

-We have a team of experienced advisers ready and waiting to answer questions and provide information related to options that are relevant to your personal circumstances.
+We have a team of experienced advisors ready and waiting to answer questions and provide information related to options that are relevant to your personal circumstances.

 Statistics show that personal insolvencies are becoming more common in Canada.